kumarAnand05/Stock-Trading-Screener/README.md

    Stock Trading Screener
 </h1>

-This project is a python based stock screener that collects real-time data of the stocks listed on the National Stock Exchange (NSE) and does time-series analysis to generate trading signals by implementation of multiple conventional technical analysis strategies.
+A python based stock screener that collects real-time data of the stocks listed on the National Stock Exchange (NSE) and does time-series analysis to generate trading signals by implementation of multiple conventional technical analysis strategies.

 ## Features